 5 Common Garden Items Toxic to Pets

-It’s May, and as the spring has sprung, many of us will be heading outside to enjoy the outdoors.
+It’s March, and as spring begins, many of us will be heading outside to enjoy the outdoors.
 But, if your pets spend time in the yard, too, beware some of the common outdoor items that could be toxic.

 - Pesticides and insecticides — Watch for pesticides or insecticides that contain organophosphates, which are often found in systemic rose care products.
 Ingestion of even a small amount of a product containing this chemical can be life-threatening for your pet.

 - Cocoa mulch — Made of discarded cocoa bean shells, cocoa mulch has a tempting chocolate-like smell that can attract dogs.
 Because the discarded shells are the byproducts of chocolate production, they can contain theobromine and caffeine, the two ingredients in chocolate that are harmful to dogs.
 If your dog consumes a mulch variety with higher levels of the toxins, he could experience diarrhea, vomiting, hyperactivity, an abnormal heart rhythm, seizures, and even death.

 - Compost — Composting is good for the environment, but not so good for your pet.
 As the organic matter in compost decomposes, molds will grow, some of which produce tremorgenic mycotoxins.
 If your pet gets into moldy compost, he might experience panting, agitation, drooling, vomiting, tremors, and seizures.

 - Meal-based fertilizers — Most fertilizers won’t harm your pets, but those containing bone meal, blood meal, or feather meal can be tempting to dogs and can cause problems when ingested.
 If too much is consumed, a concentration in the stomach can form, potentially obstructing the gastrointestinal tract and causing pancreatitis.